-sugar, also called hyperglycemia, occurs when the sugar (glucose) level in the
+sugar occurs when the sugar (glucose) level in the

-diabetes, high blood sugar may be caused by missed
+diabetes, high blood sugar may be caused by missing a dose of

-make it harder to keep your child's blood sugar levels within a target
+make it harder to keep your child's blood sugar levels in his or her target

-blood sugar, high blood sugar usually develops slowly over a period of hours or
+blood sugar, high blood sugar usually happens slowly over hours or

 days.
-But it can also develop quickly (in just a few hours) if you eat a large
+But it can also happen quickly (in just a few hours) if your child eats a large

-meal or miss an insulin dose.
-Blood sugar levels just above the target range may
+Blood sugar levels above the target range may

 make a person feel tired and thirsty.
 If your child's blood sugar level stays

 higher than normal, his or her body will adjust to that level.
-Over time, high

-blood sugar damages the eyes, heart, kidneys, blood vessels, and nerves.
 If

+blood sugar can damage the eyes, heart, kidneys, blood vessels, and nerves.

-usually have time to treat high blood sugar so that it doesn't become an
+will probably have time to treat high blood sugar so that it doesn't become an

-emergency situation.
+emergency.
 Three steps can help you prevent high blood sugar

 - Test your child's blood sugar often, especially

-during illnesses or when he or she is not following a normal routine.
+if your child is sick or when he or she is not following a normal routine.
 A child

-the target range.
+his or her target range.
 The medicine or insulin dosage may need to be adjusted or

 - Encourage your child to drink extra water or